Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

 - Quality considerations
   - Standard Mbed TLS review bar
   - Interoperability testing with OpenSSL and GnuTLS.
-Test with all the cipher suites supported by OpenSSL/GnuTLS server with and without certificate base authentication.
+Test with all the cipher suites and signature algorithms supported by OpenSSL/GnuTLS server.
-  - Negative testing against OpenSSL/GnuTLS servers with which the handshake fails due to imcompatibility with the capabilities of the
+  - Negative testing against OpenSSL/GnuTLS servers with which the handshake fails due to incompatibility with the capabilities of the
     MVP: TLS 1.2 or 1.1 server, server sending an HelloRetryRequest message in response to the MVP ClientHello, server sending a CertificateRequest message ...